Currently reading: Our TIme Is Now by Stacey Abrams

 The Indifferent Stars Above & Under a Flaming Sky by Daniel James Brown

-If you love historical non-fiction, these are must reads!
-I for one didn’t know the emotional depth, grit and perseverance the emigrants and pioneers in 1846-47 possessed as they traveled west for a better life (this story focuses on the 87 people in the Donner Party). /// Under a Flaming Sky, Minnesota, 1894.
-The fire in Hinkley was literally the perfect fire storm of unfathomable proportions.
+If you love historical non-fiction, these are TWO must reads!
+The Indifferent Stars Above: I for one didn’t know the emotional depth, grit and perseverance the emigrants and pioneers in 1846-47 possessed as they traveled west for a better life (this story focuses on the 87 people in the Donner Party).
+Under a Flaming Sky: Minnesota, 1894.
+The fire in Hinckley was literally the perfect fire storm of unfathomable proportions.
 At the time The U.S. Forest Service (established in 1905) only suppressed fires.
 It wasn’t until the 1960s that this was questioned.
 We should have listened to General Christopher Columbus Andrews.
 He worked to stir public sentiment for responsible logging and forest practices, but without much success until this Great Hinckley Fire… and it still took six decades.
 Science should never be ignored.
+Read in 2018